St Cecilia’s House is home for girls in UIV Form, aged between 13 and 14 years.

 Miss Julie Grant is the Housemistress of St Cecilia's.
 Miss Grant graduated from the University of York, where she studied English and, more recently, completed a research Masters in Education.
 She loves to travel and her favourite trips have included a safari in Botswana, snorkelling at the Great Barrier Reef and exploring the architecture of Istanbul.
-Miss Grant is assisted by Miss Clare Bloomer (Deputy Housemistress), Mrs Rosie Smedley and Mrs Sally Thorneloe (Day Housemistresses).
-Miss Evie Stephens (resident tutor and Graduate Lacrosse Coach) also assists in House.
+Miss Grant is assisted by Miss Lucy Setterington (Deputy Housemistress), Mrs Rosie Smedley and Mrs Sally Thorneloe (Day Housemistresses).
+Miss Evie Stephens (resident tutor and Lacrosse coach) and Miss Bethany Hughes (Drama gap assistant) also assist in House.

 St Cecilia’s House is home for girls in UIV Form, aged between 13 and 14 years.
 The House is a stone built 18th century building with high ceilings and a feeling of airiness.
 It comprises dorms of differing sizes; some are three bed dorms with largest being a six bed dorm.
 Day girls are fully integrated into the House, and have use of a futon in their dorm when they want to stay over.